5 Tips for Starting Up (or Starting Over) your Social Media Marketing

 5. Measure your success

-Having a set plan in place will make this process much easier.
-The key is setting goals that are measurable, so you can accurately track the progress of your campaign.
-This could be increasing engagement, getting more followers or driving traffic to your website.
+Having a plan in place will make this process much easier.
+The key is setting measurable goals so you can accurately track the progress of your campaign.
+These could include increasing engagement, getting more followers, or driving traffic to your website.

-Don't be afraid of using paid advertisements to help get you to your goals.
-Compared to traditional ad spaces, a small number of marketing dollars can go a long way to reaching your audience online.
+Don't be afraid to use paid advertisements to help you achieve your goals.
+Compared to traditional ad spaces, a small number of marketing dollars can go a long way toward reaching your audience online.
 Set up a system for documenting, measuring and tracking your results so that you can easily see what's working and what's not.
 Assign one person to create the content calendar, track analytics and calculate ROI.

 And remember to be authentic.
 In fact, make authenticity a priority.
 Be true to your business values, brand voice and self.
-Authentic voices cut through the social media BS and are more relatable.
+Authentic voices cut through the social media hype and are more relatable.

 Remember to be authentic.
 In fact... make authenticity a priority.